Work on building the tram route in this area began in October 2021. See estimated timelines of when work will be finished in this area.

 - York Place to London Road

-Works were broken down into three phases.
-The first two phases included the extension of site from Picardy Place to York Place.
 The temporary tram stop at York Place was decommissioned and removed to allow the installation of a crossover linking the existing line with the new route.
-These works, originally scheduled for April 2022, were completed earlier than planned and, following a period of testing and commissioning on the existing tram infrastructure, including the cross-over on York Place, Edinburgh Trams resumed services to St Andrew Square on Monday 28 March 2022.
+These works, originally scheduled for April 2022, were completed ahead of schedule and Edinburgh Trams resumed services to St Andrew Square on Monday 28 March 2022.
+Works are currently ongoing on the creation of a permanent tram stop on Picardy Place.

 The Logistics hub on Montgomery Street will be operational to help with deliveries and dispatches.
 Help will also be at hand at these logistics hubs for residents expecting large deliveries such as appliances or furniture.
 Loading bays outside Tesco on Picardy Place will remain in place and there will also be loading provision on Union Street.